Lasse-DHBW/Impossible-Game/README.md

-# Impossible-Game
+# The final product

-Repo for the "Integrationsseminar" at DHBW Mannheim

-Erstellung eines Erklär-Videos mithilfe des packages Manim, in welchem das Thema Neuroevolution anhand einer Replikation der Videospiel-App "The impossible game", bzw.
-"Geometry Dash" erläutert wird.

-Gruppenarbeit (3 Studierende; 2 oder 4 in Ausnahmen)
+The final video can be found on Youtube: https://www.youtube.com/watch?v=yVtdp1kF0I4 This repository contains the data and code used to create the animation.

-## Running the NEAT Algorithm
+# Running the NEAT Algorithm

 Tested on Ubuntu inside WSL-2 on Windows 11.